Statusnone420/PR-Dashboard/PLAN.md

 - hidden issue
 - hidden repo

 Do not store full issue bodies in feedback records.
-Prefer compact feature buckets and counters.
+Store compact feature buckets and counters only as values recomputed from durable event markers.

 Allowed feedback shape: